Ullavs/movie-watchlist/README.md

 # Movie Watchlist

 This is a solution to a solo project from [Scrimba](https://www.scrimba.com).
-Solo projects are meant to challenge your skills you've learnt so far through the course; there is no solution given by Scrimba.
+Solo projects are meant to challenge the skills you've learnt so far through the courses; there is no solution given by Scrimba.

 ## The challenge